slatedocs/slate/source/includes/bodhicloud/bodhijobengine.md

 ````

 After installation, edit the node_modules/bodhi-job-engine/engine-config.js to add
-your job and enable it:
+your job and enable it (or disable it if necessary):

 ````
 module.exports = {